software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 # Agile software development and Scrum

 - The learning objectives for this week are:
-  - Knowing about the course contents, assesment and schedule
+  - Knowing about the course contents, assessment and schedule
   - Knowing what is agile software development
   - Knowing what is the software development lifecycle
   - Knowing what is Scrum